tangle-network/server-blueprint/DEPLOY.md

 cargo tangle blueprint list-blueprints --ws-rpc-url wss://testnet-rpc.tangle.tools
 ```

-## Step 7: Register yourself as an Operator on the newly deployed MCP Blueprint
+## Step 7: Register yourself as an Operator on the newly deployed Server Blueprint

-To register yourself as an operator on the newly deployed MCP Blueprint, you can use the Tangle CLI to call the `register` command.
+To register yourself as an operator on the newly deployed Server Blueprint, you can use the Tangle CLI to call the `register` command.
 Make sure to replace `<blueprint_id>` with the actual ID of your deployed blueprint.

 ```bash
 cargo tangle blueprint register --blueprint-id <blueprint_id> --keystore-uri ./target/keystore --ws-rpc-url wss://testnet-rpc.tangle.tools